-- holiday GAP (Getting Ahead Programme) tasks where students are offered a general brief but then steer things in a direction of their choice - the Me Capsule task where Year 6 students prepare a shoebox of things that introduces them to their new peers at the start of Year 7 - creative homework and artistic projects are issued regularly, such as producing an annotated model of a volcano in geography or producing a painting in the style of their favourite artist in art - outside of the classroom the 'EDSHED', the outdoor learning area is a space where students can design, build and plant in a variety of projects - increased vocational offer across all year including the Bushey Meads Award Scheme (BMAS) and Springboard into Sixth Form that help develop transferable skills - alternative curriculums continue to develop Horticulture is now a KS4 option and skills such as hair and beauty, bike maintenance, cooking and fire building are being offered to bespoke groups of students
+- holiday GAP (Getting Ahead Programme) tasks where students are offered a general brief but then steer things in a direction of their choice - the Me Capsule task where Year 6 students prepare a shoebox of things that introduces them to their new peers at the start of Year 7 - creative homework and artistic projects are issued regularly, such as producing an annotated model of a volcano in geography or producing a painting in the style of their favourite artist in art - outside of the classroom the 'EDSHED', the outdoor learning area is a space where students can design, build and plant in a variety of projects - increased vocational offer across all year including the Bushey Meads Award Scheme (BMAS) and Springboard into Sixth Form that help develop transferable skills - alternative curriculums continue to develop Horticulture is now a KS4 option with a Hair and Beauty Level 1 course to be offered in September 2025.
+Bike maintenance, outdoor cooking, fire building and gardening are being offered to bespoke groups of students

-Other facets outside of the classroom include:
+Other opportunities outside of the classroom include:

-- extra-curricular clubs where students are encouraged to pursue their interests and increase their knowledge and understanding in a less formal setting that lends itself to creative and imaginative thinking - inviting students to participate in House Competitions (poetry, drawing, photography, music, sport, talent show, cooking etc.) - students are also encouraged to participate in external competitions such as the National Maths Challenge and the Biology Olympiad to extend creativity and passion even further - STEM club, VEX robotics and F1 in schools encourages students of all key stages develop skills not traditionally associated with classroom lessons - Students are involved in creative ways of raising money for the House Food Bank collection and were able to contribute to the House Gaming competition.
+- extra-curricular clubs where students are encouraged to pursue their interests and increase their knowledge and understanding in a less formal setting that lends itself to creative and imaginative thinking - inviting students to participate in House Competitions such as House Arts (poetry, drawing, photography, music, sport, talent show, cooking etc.)

+- students are also encouraged to participate in external competitions such as the National Maths Challenge and the Biology Olympiad to extend creativity and passion even further - STEM Club encourages students of all key stages develop skills not traditionally associated with classroom lessons - Students are involved in creative ways of raising money for the House Food Bank collection and were able to contribute to the House Gaming competition.
 This is where students from Year 7 to 11 are welcomed to compete against the different Houses in different Year groups to play Sonic The Hedgehog 2 with the fastest time and win an ultimate prize.
-To be able to compete, students must donate an item on the House Food bank collection list.

-the performing arts and English faculty regularly put on trips to museums, galleries and theatres
+To be able to compete, students must donate an item on the House Food bank collection list. - the performing arts and English faculty regularly put on trips to museums, galleries and theatres